 If Lando charges an extra $20/month in software, it can afford giving 100% of the interchange as cash-back, offer payments at cost and still, it would end up with a great revenue stream from subscriptions.
 In other words, we expect to see companies experimenting with a range of pricing strategies, including:

 As you think about revenue streams and trade-offs, keep in mind the requirements they create for your infrastructure, mostly around flexibility and visibility.

 Unit, for example, helps you keep track of your revenues with a special account: your Revenue Account.
 Every piece of revenue, from daily interchange to payment markups, will be automatically credited to this account.
 The account and all of its transactions are accessible from the Home page within the Unit Dashboard, and even programmatically over API.

 Unit also gives you the flexibility to specify unique pricing for any group of customers (including sponsorship), adjust the pricing dynamically, understand how different cohorts behave (e.g. customers that signed up for a promotional offer) and even respond programmatically to transactions in order to offer benefits to your most active customers (e.g. higher cash-back when their balance is above $1,000).

 We hope that this guide helped you think more clearly about the revenue potential in your financial feature roadmap.

 We started by discussing the main reasons for the growing popularity of financial features within tech products.
 We shared a revenue calculator and revenue projection tool that could help you estimate your company’s revenue potential, and then took a deep dive into the five revenue streams in financial features:

 Like many other decision makers in tech, you may be asking yourself what’s the right financial feature roadmap for your company, and how you can drive maximum revenues and adoption around it.
-If you’d like see how Unit can help and discuss the best practices for your case, contact us to book a demo or request sandbox access.
+If you’d like see how Unit can help and discuss the best practices for your case, contact us to book a demo or sign up for sandbox.